scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 Intebyionakism is, I feel, a more appropriate term for the position Goldstein takes on interpretive strategy.
 “Intentionalism” implies a coherent theory with a history of thought behind it.
 I realize that the extent to which we privilege “intent” and even the way we define “intent” are up for debate in literary studies, but Goldstein’s ideas on it are not partaking in those debates.
 Hence, intebyionakism.

 By the way, when you write “I find the lazy correspondence—between an intentionalist position and Goldstein’s conservative politics—Thersites and his lot consider commonplace inaccurate, offensive and intellectually dishonest,” I think you’re wrong--I think “"intentionalism"” as Goldstein spells it out is a politically motivated way of reading.
-To me it signifies a desire to be mastered &amp; led (Foucault’s definition of fascism).
+To me it signifies a desire to be mastered & led (Foucault’s definition of fascism).
 But you don’t have to take my word for it:

 Feel free to skip the intentionalism debate.
 But because it informs a lot of my political thinking—and because there are others here who enjoy it—I don’t think we’ll see an end to it any time soon.